-There are two basic types of stem cell transplantation, one that replaces the patient's blood with his or her own stem cells (autologous), and one that gets replacement stem cells from a donor (allogeneic).
+There are two basic types of stem cell transplantation, one that replaces the patient's blood with their own stem cells (autologous), and one that gets replacement stem cells from a donor (allogeneic).
 Talk to your doctor about whether a stem cell transplant is a possible treatment for you.